 The Blue Origin flight on 20 July 2021 achieved firsts for Wally Funk and Oliver Daemen, who, respectively, became the oldest and youngest people to fly to the edge of space…and Jeff Bezos, the richest.

-And the third man?
-Well, SpaceX holds the record for the largest number of firsts.
+But SpaceX still holds the record for the largest number of firsts.

 The question is, are the Virgin Galactic and Blue Origin crew members officially commercial astronauts?